baudneo/cync-lan/README.md

 # pycync_lan (cync_lan)

-Async MQTT LAN controller for CYNC/C by GE devices. **Local** only control of **most** of your cync devices via Home Assistant.
+Async MQTT LAN controller for Cync/C by GE devices. **Local** only control of **most** Cync devices via Home Assistant.

 **This is a work in progress, and may not work for all devices.** See [known devices](docs/known_devices.md) for more information.
 :warning: **DNS redirection required** :warning:

 Forked from [cync-lan](https://github.com/iburistu/cync-lan) and [cync2mqtt](https://github.com/juanboro/cync2mqtt) - All credit to [iburistu](https://github.com/iburistu) and [juanboro](https://github.com/juanboro)

 ## Prerequisites:

 - Create self-signed SSL certs using `CN=*.xlink.cn` for the server.
-You can use the `create_certs.sh` script or the `cync-lan.py certs` sub-command to do so.
+You can use the `create_certs.sh` script.
 - 1+ non battery powered Wi-Fi Cync device to act as the TCP <-> BT bridge.
 I recommend a plug or always powered wifi bulb (wired switch not tested yet) - *The wifi device can control BT only bulbs*
+- DNS override/redirection for `cm.gelighting.com` or `cm-ge.xlink.cn` to your local server.

-As this works by re-routing DNS traffic from the Cync cloud server to your local network, you'll need some way to override DNS - a local DNS server; OPNsense/pfSense running unbound, Pi-Hole, or a `/etc/hosts` file on your router will work.
+The only way local control will work is by re-routing DNS traffic from the Cync cloud server to your local network, you'll need some way to override DNS - a local DNS server; OPNsense/pfSense running unbound, Pi-Hole, or a `/etc/hosts` file on your router will work.

 See the [DNS docs](docs/DNS.md) for more information.

 ## Installation:
+### Docker

+`docker pull baudneo/cync_lan:latest`

+There is a multi-arch image available based on `python:3.12.2-slim-bookworm` (< 60 MB).

+Supported Architectures:
+- `linux/arm/v7`
+- `linux/arm64`
+- `linux/amd64`

+:warning: You will need to first export a config from the cloud and then bind mount the config into the volume.
+Please see the [docker-compose.yaml](./docker-compose.yaml) file for an example and the [export config](#export-config-from-cync-cloud-api) section for export instructions. :warning:

+If your architecture is not supported, you can build the image yourself using the provided [Dockerfile](./Dockerfile).

+`docker build -t cync_lan:custom .`

+### Virtualenv
 System packages you will need:
 - `openssl`
 - `git`